 compressed natural gas

 chemical oxygen demand

 concentrating solar power

 Clean Technology Fund (World Bank)

 a group of technologies used to reduce CO2 emissions from large CO2 sources (such as fossil fuel or biomass power generation) and industrial processes (such as cement, iron and steel and fertilizer manufacturing).
-Following capture, CO2 is transported and stored in specifically selected and characterised geological formations over 1 000 m below the ground.
-Aspects of the CCS chain have been used in industry for many decades; however, the complete process has been demonstrated at a commercial scale at only five locations around the world.
+Following capture, CO2 is transported and stored in specifically selected and characterised geological formations over 1 000 metres below the ground.
+Aspects of the CCS chain have been used in industry for many decades; however, the complete process has been demonstrated at commercial scale at only a few locations in the world.

 the full quantity of greenhouse gases that can be attributed to an individual, a plant, a company, a product or a whole economy.